backstage/backstage/.changeset/strange-olives-unite.md

 '@backstage/plugin-auth-backend': minor
 ---

-Migrated the package from using moment to luxon. #4278
+Migrated the package from using moment to Luxon. #4278